Kids Fishing: The Ultimate Guide for Fun and Family Bonding

 After all you don’t know if this is just a faze that the kids are going through, you don’t want $200 – $300 worth of fishing gear sitting in the shed for the next few years doing nothing!

-Once they become full-on Fisho’s then you can get the better gear.
+Once you get the kids fishing and they become full-on Fisho’s then you can get the better gear.

 If you have one or two kids then sometimes you might get away with just the one fishing rod to start, most times the kids fishing will share.

-Mums and dads are there for transport, untangling lines, baiting up and fish hook removal!
+Mums and dads are there for transport, untangling lines, baiting up and fish removal!

 Location: Where do I Take my Kids Fishing?